 + 15 more questions.
 View all →

-Discuss the possible factors that inhibit India from enacting for its citizens a uniform civil code as provided for in the Directive Principles of State Policy.
+Discuss the possible factors that inhibit India from enacting for its citizen a uniform civil code as provided for in the Directive Principles of State Policy.

 The concept of cooperative federalism has been increasingly emphasized in recent years.
 Highlight the drawbacks in the existing structure and the extent to which cooperative federalism would answer the shortcomings.